 Dessert Chef Employment Outlook

-Chef and head cook positions, including dessert chefs, were predicted to increase 9% from 2014-2024, according to the U.S. Bureau of Labor Statistics (BLS), which was faster than average.
+Chef and head cook positions, including dessert chefs, were predicted to increase much faster than average from 2018-2028, according to the U.S. Bureau of Labor Statistics (BLS), which was faster than average.
 Higher-end restaurants come with the most competition, and many job applicants must hold prior work experience to have the best opportunities.
-The BLS also reported that chefs and head cooks made a median yearly wage of $41,500 in May 2015.
+In May 2018, the BLS reported that professionals in the 90th percentile or higher earned $81,150 or more per year, whereas the bottom 10th percentile earned $26,320 or less per year.

 As a dessert chef, you will get to experiment with crafting and embellishing tasty confections.
 You can work in restaurants, bakeries, and other places, commonly alongside a team.
 Postsecondary education through a baking or pastry program is a common part of training, but experience is what really matters for this job.